Do you know which essential oils can hurt your pets? If you have a dog or cat you need to read this!

 - Respiratory issues like fast breathing, panting, sneezing, wheezing, and coughing

-What Should I Do If My Pet Is Affected?
+What Should I Do If My Pet Is Harmed?

 According to VCA Hospitals, if your cat, dog, bird or reptile is showing any of the signs of toxicity listed above, then you should follow these steps.